microsoft/FarmBeats-UniversityCommunity/community-members/Imperial College London/Scenario-Learning-Modules/Aware_Kits/Lab1_MonitorYourPlant/IoTCentral/Create_app_IoTCentral.md

 * **Views** - these are dashboards for a device that can contain charts, data values and other information allowing you to visualize telemetry or send commands.

-The environment sensor needs a capability model created, with an interface defined for the telemetry values being sent, a command to indicate that the plant needs watering, and a view to visualize these values.
+The environment sensor needs a capability model created, with an interface defined for the telemetry values being sent and a view to visualize these values.

 1. Select the **Custom** capability model